338rajesh/338rajesh.github.io/_pages/about.md

 **Hello!**

- I am in the concluding stage of PhD (thesis under review) at Indian Institute of Science, Bengaluru, India.
+ I have completed PhD in the structures division of aerospace engineering department, at the Indian Institute of Science, Bengaluru, India.
 I enjoy working with mechanics and its computational aspects.
- At present, I am working on a short project (developing twin-screw compressor profiles using generative AI) at City, University of London, which is expected to be completed by Dec'23.
+ At present, I am working on a short project (developing twin-screw compressor rotor profiles using generative deep learning) at City, University of London, which is expected to be completed by Mar'24.

 <span style="color: blue; font-weight: bold;">I am actively looking for a post-doctoral research position involving computational mechanics and/or physics informed deep learning.</span>

-Please check my latest [<span style="color: blue; font-weight: bold;">CV</span>](/assets/pdf/resume.pdf), as on 30-Oct-2023  (2 pages).
+Please check my latest [<span style="color: blue; font-weight: bold;">CV</span>](/assets/pdf/resume.pdf), as on 08-Jan-2024  (2 pages).

 <br>

 ### **Research Interests**

-* Computational mechanics
+* Computational solid mechanics
-* Physics informed deep learning
+* Physics informed machine learning
-* Mechanics of homogeneous and heterogeneous materials
+* Uncertainty quantification
-* Multi-scale modelling and analysis
+* Mechanics of heterogeneous materials

 <br>
 ### **Career Time Line**